By Carolyn Dechaine, PA-C

 - It is a new recombinant formulation – dead virus – that chemists genetically altered the cell to improve the process and outcome.

-- Shingrix is recommended for adults 50 years or older.
+- Shingrix is recommended for adults aged 50 years and older.

-- It is a two-shot series.
-The second shot is two to six months after the first.
+- It is a two-shot series with the second shot administered two to six months after the first.

 - If the series is interrupted, the series does not need to be restarted.

-- Shingrix reduced the incidence of shingles by 97% in those adults age 50 to 70.
+- Shingrix reduced the incidence of shingles by 97% in those adults aged 50 to 70.

-- Shingrix reduced the incidence of shingles by 91% in those adults age 70 and older.
+- Shingrix reduced the incidence of shingles by 91% in those adults aged 70 and older.

-- Those who were vaccinated with Shingrix and had a shingle outbreak, had a reduction in PHN by 89% in those adults age 70 and older.
+- Those who were vaccinated with Shingrix and had a shingle outbreak, had a reduction in PHN by 89% in those adults aged 70 and older.